brenard/youtubedl-web/README.md

-# YoutubeDL as a Web / REST server
+# YT-DLP as a Web / REST server

-Simple Web UI to queue downloads using the great [YoutubeDL](https://rg3.github.io/youtube-dl/)
+Simple Web UI to queue downloads using the great [YT-DLP](https://github.com/yt-dlp/yt-dlp)

 ![sample](static/sample.png)